janneil248/FaceAssessment/README.md

 # facemeasure
-a sample code of face measurement using references Facemeasure.py is just a sample code
-Please go to the main Link of AUFASD to try the Application
+This is just a partial code of face measurement using reference Facemeasure.py is just a partial code of our Thesis Project Please go to the main Link of AUFASD to try the Application

 Link for the AUFASD : https://aufasd.ph/#/